Highpoint2000/webserver-scanner/README.md

     defaultSensitivityValue: 30, 	// Value in dBf/dBµV: 5,10,15,20,25,30,35,40,45,50,55,60 | in dBm: -115,-110,-105,-100,-95,-90,-85,-80,-75,-70,-65,-60 | in PE5PVB_Mode: 1,5,10,15,20,25,30
     defaultScanHoldTime: 7, 	// Value in s: 1,3,5,7,10,15,20,30 / Only valid for Autoscan_PE5PVB_Mode = false
     defaultScannerMode: 'normal', 	//Set the startmode: 'normal', 'blacklist', or 'whitelist' / Only valid for PE5PVB_Mode = false
+    scanIntervalTime: 500,		// Set the waiting time for the scanner here.
+(Default: 500 ms) A higher value increases the detection rate, but slows down the scanner!
+    scanBandwith: 0,          	// Set the bandwidth for the scanning process here (default = 0 [auto]).
+Possible values ​​are 56000, 64000, 72000, 84000, 97000, 114000, 133000, 151000, 184000, 200000, 217000, 236000, 254000, 287000, 311000

+    EnableBlacklist: false,		// Enable Blacklist, set it 'true' or 'false'
+    EnableWhitelist: false,		// Enable Whitelist, set it 'true' or 'false'

 	  /// LOGGER OPTIONS ////